Wield a lightsaber, chill with Han Solo at UK 'Star Wars' exhibit

 "A figure would normally take around four months to make ... the bigger figures such as the gargantuan Jabba the Hutt took a little bit longer and we did have to create him in a warehouse."

-Jabba, one of the galaxy's most powerful gangsters, is the largest figure on display, at 2.9 metres (9.5 feet) long, 1.5 metre high and weighing 35 stone (490 pounds or 222 kilos).
+Jabba, one of the galaxy's most powerful gangsters, is the largest figure on display, at 2.9 meters (9.5 feet) long, 1.5 meter high and weighing 35 stone (490 pounds or 222 kilos).

 The smallest is his court jester, Salacious B. Crumb, measuring 41.2 cm (1.4 foot) tall.